The Best Little Whorehouse in Texas (film): Plot

-Ed Earl Dodd, the Sheriff of Lanville County, Texas, has been in a 12-year relationship with Miss Mona Stangley, who runs the "Chicken Ranch", a brothel outside the town of Gilbert in his jurisdiction.
-He does not interfere with her business, which has been a fixture of the town since 1910, regardless of legality.
-Occasionally interrupted by Deputy Fred Wilkins, the pair have a pleasant arrangement as secret lovers.
+Deputy Fred Wilkins introduces the story ("20 Fans") of Ed Earl Dodd, the Sheriff of Lanville County, Texas, who has been in a 12-year relationship with Miss Mona Stangley.
+Miss Mona runs the "Chicken Ranch", a brothel outside the town of Gilbert in his jurisdiction that has been a fixture of the town since 1910, regardless of legality ("A Lil' Ole Bitty Pissant Country Place").
+Occasionally interrupted by Fred, the pair have a pleasant arrangement as secret lovers ("Sneakin' Around with You").
 Almost everyone in town approves of Miss Mona, a public-minded citizen who regularly donates to charity and, except for her line of work, is decent and law-abiding.

 Mayor Rufus P. Poindexter and insurance salesman C.J.
-Vernon inform Ed Earl that consumer advocate and television personality Melvin P. Thorpe, who moved to Texas from New Jersey six years earlier, has announced his intention to do an exposé about the Chicken Ranch on his weekly program The Watchdog Report.
-After visiting Thorpe in his downtown Houston studio, Ed Earl is shocked when Thorpe reveals to the audience during his show, "Texas has a whorehouse in it."
+Vernon inform Ed Earl that consumer advocate and television personality Melvin P. Thorpe has announced his intention to do an exposé about the Chicken Ranch on his weekly program The Watchdog Report.
+After visiting Thorpe in his Houston studio, Ed Earl is shocked when Thorpe reveals to the audience during his show that "Texas Has a Whorehouse in It".
 While filming a segment in the Gilbert town square, Thorpe accuses Ed Earl of taking payoffs and bribes to protect Miss Mona's business.
 Ed Earl responds by insulting Thorpe and threatening to physically assault or even incarcerate him should he, his crew, or his chorus of singers named the Dogettes, ever reappear in Gilbert.

-The Chicken Ranch is such an institution that the winner of the annual football rivalry between the University of Texas Longhorns and the Texas A&M Aggies on Thanksgiving Day traditionally comes to "celebrate" its victory as arranged by the alumni association of the winning school.
-Thorpe's negative publicity, coupled with the footage of Ed Earl insulting him, puts an undesirable spotlight on the place, so Ed Earl asks Miss Mona to shutter the property for at least two months until the TV attention subsides.
-She complies, closing the bordello to her regular customers but allowing the football players to have their party.
+The Chicken Ranch is such an institution that the winner of the annual football rivalry between the University of Texas Longhorns and the Texas A&M Aggies on Thanksgiving Day traditionally comes to "celebrate" its victory as arranged by the alumni association of the winning school ("The Aggie Song").
+Thorpe's negative publicity, coupled with the footage of Ed Earl insulting him, puts an undesirable spotlight on the place, so Ed Earl asks Miss Mona to shutter the property for two months until the media attention subsides.
+She complies, closing the bordello to her regular customers but allowing the football players to have their party ("Courtyard Shag").